ClaireCJS/fix_wrong_image_extensions/README.md

 pip install -r requirements.txt
 ```

-Get clairecjs_utils
+Get clairecjs_utils:
 ```bash
 pip install clairecjs_utils
 ```

-Or if that doesn't work grab the actual clairecjs_utils files from [here](https://github.com/ClaireCJS/clairecjs_utils)
+Actually, that probably won't work, and you'll just have to manually grab the actual clairecjs_utils files from [here](https://github.com/ClaireCJS/clairecjs_utils).
+This one uses claire_console.py to cycle the foreground color while it is running.
+Purely for fun.
+Can easily be removed from the code by searching for "Claire" and commenting out those lines.

  ## Testing